OpenSlides/OpenSlides/INSTALL.md

-If you want to disable SSL encryption, because you use OpenSlides behind your own proxy that provides SSL encryption, just add the following line to your YAML configuration file.
+If you want to disable SSL encryption, because you use OpenSlides behind your own proxy that provides SSL encryption, just add the following line to your setup configuration YAML file.

     enableLocalHTTPS: false

 If you run OpenSlides behind a publicly accessible domain, you can use caddys integrated certificate retrieval.
-Add the following lines to your YAML configuration file and of course use your own domain instead of the example:
+Add the following lines to your setup configuration YAML file and of course use your own domain instead of the
+example:

     enableAutoHTTPS: true
     services: